alejandro-piguave/tsp-opt/README.md

 # tsp-opt
-A repository for a school project.
+A repository for an investigation project.